kinemation/fps-animation-framework/README.md

 # FPS Animation Framework
- Public demo project for FPS Animation Framework.
+ The demo project requires URP and FPS Animation Framework to work properly.

- Make sure to import the framework first!
+ Ignore all the errors, go to the Package Manager -> Download FPS Animation Framework.